Autolyse (Pre soak)

 How long should I autolyse?

-Count on autolysing (I am hoping that’s a word) for at least 15 minutes – I try to leave it 30 minutes hour some people leave it even longer up to 3 hours.
+Count on autolysing (I am hoping that’s a word) for at least 15 minutes for yeasted bread – I try to leave it 30 minutes hour some people leave it even longer up to 3 hours.
+Sourdough bread also benefits from an autolyse.
+I mix flour, water and starter and leave for 3 hours before the next stage.

 Try it on a recipe you already use and are are happy with.
 Roughly mix the ingredients by hand or in a mixer, cover and wait or go and have a coffee!